learnpixelart/currency.starter/README.md

 ```

-(*): Note: YAML and JSON - of course - always use YAML and JSON encoding (and data coversion) rules :-).
+(*): Note: YAML and JSON - of course - always use YAML and JSON encoding (and data conversion) rules :-).